-OASPA celebrated our 10th anniversary yesterday, marking ten years of representing the interests of open access journal and book publishers globally.
+OASPA celebrated our 10th anniversary yesterday, marking ten years of representing the interests of open access journal and book globally.

 Founded on October 14th, 2008, OASPA has now spent a decade striving to fulfill our mission to develop and disseminate solutions that advance open access, preserve the integrity of scholarship, and promote best practice, supporting the transition to a world in which open access becomes the predominant model of publication for scholarly outputs and ensuring a diverse, vibrant, and healthy open access market that supports a wide variety of innovative solutions and business models.

 To celebrate our ten years in style, OASPA held a reception at the Natural History Museum in Vienna at our 10th Conference on Open Access Scholarly Publishing last month, where we toasted the progress made by OASPA, our members and the wider open access community since the association was founded – thoroughly enjoying our anniversary cake in the process!

 We look forward to many more years of collaborations with open access organisations old and new to progress the open access movement.